 -T followed by the name of the file you want to upload:

 curl -T newfile.tar.gz -u FTP_USERNAME:FTP_PASSWORD ftp://ftp.example.com/

-To send cookies to a server, use the
+To send cookies to the server, use the

 -b switch followed by a filename containing the cookies or a string.